SimonBo/rparse/README.md

-Stwórz aplikację, która będzie package managerem dla języka R.
+Create an application that will be a package manager for the language R.

-Pakiety dla języka R znajdują się tutaj: http://cran.r-project.org/src/contrib/ Aplikacja powinna reprezentować listę pakietów z pliku http://cran.r-project.org/src/contrib/PACKAGES
+R language packages can be found here: http://cran.r-project.org/src/contrib/ The application should represent the package list from the file http://cran.r-project.org/src/contrib/PACKAGES

-Zadania:
+Features:
-- pobierz plik PACKAGES i sparsuj go (możesz użyć gotowego gema)
+- download file PACKAGES and parse it (you can use ready-gem)
-- stwórz model reprezentujący pakiety
+- create a model representing packages
-- zapisz w bazie informacje o pakietach (description, title, authors, version, maintainers, license, publication date)
+- save package information in the database (description, title, authors, version, maintainers, license, publication date)

-Szczegółowe dane o konkretnych pakietach znajdują w plikach DESCRIPTION wewnątrz paczek *.tar.gz
+Detailed data on specific packages can be found in DESCRIPTION files inside * .tar.gz packages

-Wymagania:
+Requirements:
-- standardowa aplikacja Rails
+- standard Rails application
-- baza danych (mysql/postgres/sqlite - do wyboru)
+- database (mysql / postgres / sqlite - to choose)
-- rake task do odświeżania danych o pakietach
+- rake task for refreshing package data
-- testy
+- tests
-- kontrolery, widoki i UI nie są wymagane (wystarczą same modele i obsługa danych)
+- controllers, views and UI are not required (models and data support only)